mnlipp/jdrupes-httpcodec/overview.md

 And you need an `HttpEncoder` parameterized with `HTTPRequest` as type of the messages to be encode, in short an
 {@link org.jdrupes.httpcodec.protocols.http.server.HttpResponseEncoder}.

+For implementing an HTTP client, you need an {@link org.jdrupes.httpcodec.protocols.http.client.HttpRequestEncoder}
+and an {@link org.jdrupes.httpcodec.protocols.http.client.HttpResponseDecoder}.

 @startuml decoder.svg